scott-22/scotthao.com/README.md

 (defun my-template () ...) ; 0-arg or static template
 (defun my-template (data1 data2) ...) ; dynamic template
 ```
-Note that dynamic templates will take all their data as arguments.
+Please ensure that all static templates have distinct names.
+Also, note that dynamic templates will take all their data as arguments.
 There should be no free variables.

+You can create additional directories under `templates/static` or `templates/dynamic`.
+In that case, the name of the function should replace each slash separator with an underscore.
+That is, a template `templates/static/folder/example.lisp` should contain the function `folder_example`.

 Once a template has been defined, it can be used from a route with the `template` function.
 ```lisp